Teaching Literature Book Award

-Where merited, the Award Committee may consider naming also a runner-up and a short-list.
+The Award Committee may also name a runner-up or a short-list.

 To nominate a book, please include five hard copies of the book with the letter of nomination.
 Letters of nomination should include a brief description of the book, a brief explanation of why it merits the award, and full contact information for the author(s): name, title, mailing and email addresses, and phone number.

 For a list of winners please click here: Teaching Literature Book Award Winners